 Museum of Modern Art 11 West 53rd St. btwn 5th & 6th Ave.

-As transplants to this glorious city, we’re constantly seeking out fun new ways to experience everything NYC has to offer.
-We try to balance obvious kid-centric activities with things that we, as adults, are interested in.
+As transplants to the glorious city of New York, we’re constantly seeking out fun new ways to experience everything NYC has to offer.
+We try to balance obvious kid-centric activities with things that we, as adults, are interested in, such as the Metropolitan Museum of Art.
 I also hope that exposing Missy E to art and culture will inspire in her an interest when she is older too.

-We did however choose the path to the elevator that seemed to most intrigue Missy E — the Greek and Roman hall filled with sculptures.
-While we were a bit terrified of her crash tackling priceless art and smashing things, she was remarkably well behaved and surprisingly docile.
+A favourite area of ours is Greek and Roman hall that is filled with classical sculptures.
 We pointed out things we thought she might be interested in, like animals or statues of people, and she was particularly concerned about the statues that were missing limbs or heads.

 The fountain was also a particular favorite.
 She was fascinated by the money in there, so we gave her spare change and taught her how to throw in coins and make wishes.
 “What do you wish for?”
 “The playground!”.
 Of course.
 “Anything else?”
 “Lions.
 And giraffes!”.
 Er, sorry Miss E. Wrong spot for those.
 But we will keep it in mind when we next visit the zoo!

-Next stop, the rooftop garden.
+A must when visiting the Met Fifth Avenue is the rooftop garden.
 There is a special elevator that takes you up to the roof — ask for directions as you enter or you’ll be walking around in circles trying to find it.
 The garden is open seasonally, and offers spectacular views of Central Park and the surrounding buildings.
-It’s also a space where kids can run around a bit, particular with the current extremely kid-friendly exhibition.
-The Roof Garden Commission is kind of like a garden maze, with two-way mirrored glass set between ivy hedgerows, and is especially fun for toddlers.
-Missy E really enjoyed the maze aspect of it, playing hide and seek with us, and also got a thrill out of seeing her reflection in the glass.
+Each summer the rooftop garden opens with a new seasonal exhibit.
+When we visited this time, the Roof Garden Commission was an installation by Dan Graham with Günther Vogt.

 Metropolitan Museum of Art